kurator-dev/kurator/docs/proposals/distributedstorage/distributedstorage.md

 // Note: partly copied from https://github.com/rook/rook/blob/release-1.10/pkg/apis/ceph.rook.io/v1/types.go
 type DistributedStorage struct {
     // The path on the host where config and data can be persisted.
-Must be set.
     // If the storagecluster is deleted, please clean up the configuration files in this file path.
     // e.g. /var/lib/rook
     // +kubebuilder:validation:Pattern=`^/(\S+)`
     // +optional
-    DataDirHostPath string `json:"dataDirHostPath,omitempty"`
+    DataDirHostPath *string `json:"dataDirHostPath,omitempty"`

     // Monitor is the daemon that monitors the status of the ceph cluster.
     // Responsible for collecting cluster information, updating cluster information, and publishing cluster information.